Guerrilla war in the Baltic states: Forest Brothers in popular culture

 The Canadian film Legendi loojad (Creators of the Legend) about the Estonian Forest Brothers was released in 1963.
 The film was funded by donations from Estonians in exile.

 The 1966 Soviet drama film Nobody Wanted to Die (Niekas nenorėjo mirti) by Soviet-Lithuanian film director Vytautas Žalakevičius shows the tragedy of the conflict in which "a brother goes against the brother."
 The film garnered Žalakevičius the USSR State Prize and international recognition, and is the best-known film portrayal of the conflict.

-The popular Soviet Latvian TV film Long Road in the Dunes (1980–1982) touches the topic of Latvian Forest Brothers from a Soviet perspective.
+The popular Soviet Latvian TV drama series Long Road in the Dunes (1980–1982) touches the topic of Latvian Forest Brothers from a Soviet perspective.

 A 1997 documentary film We Lived for Estonia tells the story of the Estonian Forest Brothers from the viewpoint of one of the participants.